ppebb/isp2/docs/setup.md

 2. Select Windows x64
 3. Go to downloads and extract the files.
 4. Move the resulting folder to the repository, and rename it to dotnet
-5. Run scripts/env.sh to set your path, and now you can run dotnet
+5. Run scripts/env.sh to set your path, restart git bash, and now you can run dotnet.

+## Launching Visual Studio Code without administrator access
+1. Navigate to your repository in git bash
+2. Run scripts/run.bat to launch Visual Studio Code